-Crunchy, peppery and low in calories, this pan-seared or lightly charred black pepper cabbage is a delicious side dish.
-This blackened char on the sliced green cabbage strips is possible without oil, making it a lower calorie alternative to fried cabbage, a Southern staple dish.
+Crunchy and peppery, this pan-seared, lightly charred black pepper cabbage is a delicious vegetable side dish.
+The blackened char on the sliced green cabbage strips is possible without oil, making it an alternative to fried cabbage, a Southern staple.

 Want to save this post?